The Dakota Access Pipeline developer has made the single largest donation to the University of Mary's capital campaign.

 "Speaking on behalf of the senior team at Energy Transfer (Partners), I appreciate the people of the state and how you stood with us and how you stood behind us when we were trying to complete the pipeline.
 That will never be forgotten," said Chris Curia, executive vice president of human resources for the company.
 "For us, getting to meet the people of North Dakota, getting to spend some time here, has been a huge blessing.
 We would never have known about the University of Mary if we didn't have to come out here and visit."

 The two-part donation includes $3 million for the engineering school, which will be constructed at the old University Dining Center, and $2 million for the workforce development program.
 Details of the program will be determined at a later date.

 University of Mary President Monsignor James Shea said the donation is an important investment in an area where there is a shortage of professionals.

 "When workforce needs in our region become urgent, when the engineering community clamors and expresses to us a serious and persistent need for well-trained engineers here in North Dakota ... the University of Mary is there," he said.
 "We launched a school of engineering not because we knew it was something we would be really good at, we launched it because we knew that the need was too great not to respond to it."

 Curia said the demand for all types of engineers continues to grow, as does the need for talent.

 "We hope these funds will assist the state in developing and expanding training and vocational technical areas where there is a shortfall of skilled workers and in the recruitment of skilled workers to (North Dakota)," Curia said.

-"The faculty and staff of the engineering school would like to thank ETP for making this investment," said Terry Pilling, associate professor of physics and engineering and chair of the engineering science program.
+"The faculty and staff of the engineering school would like to thank ETP for making this investment," said Terry Pilling, director of engineering.

 Pilling said the donation will help better train students and to meet the university's goal "to produce a new kind of engineer," one who has communication and other related skills to compete in the marketplace.